wzog99/ShallowMind/README.md

 # ShallowMind
 An endeavor into chess AI

+### Foreword
+I conducted the bulk of my computations, both data aquisition and modeling, on a Google cloud virtual machine.
+If you are trying to reproduce my results, I would recommend taking a similar approach.

 ### Overview
 In its escense I am creating a position evaluator, that when passed a chess board with the location of all the pieces, it will compute a positional value.
 When deciding whether or not to make a move, it will parse through the board states, restrained by the legal moves it can make, and then decide which move to make based on which has the highest positional advantage.